 It looked fun and we fleetingly considered having a go (very fleetingly) but our legs buckled at the thought.
 So that was a no-no.

-Emerging onto the Lookout Deck at the top we joined the excited crowd of people, everyone trying to find a clear spot at the panoramic windows.
+Emerging onto the Toronto CN Tower Lookout Deck at the top we joined the excited crowd of people, everyone trying to find a clear spot at the panoramic windows.

-Almost directly under us the Rogers Centre stadium really brought home how high we were; it looked miniature from where we stood, surrounded in every direction by the matchbox-like buildings.
+Almost directly under us the Rogers Centre stadium, home to the baseball team, Toronto Blue Jays, really brought home how high we were; it looked miniature from where we stood, surrounded in every direction by the matchbox-like buildings.

-One deck down, we literally had our breaths taken away outside on the open SkyTerrace as winds buffered through the safety wire mesh.
-That’s where we (or me to be precise) found the highlight of the Tower Experience; the 2.5 inch glass floor.
+One deck down, we literally had our breaths taken away, outside on the open SkyTerrace as winds buffeted through the safety wire mesh.
+On that level is where we (or me to be precise) found the highlight of the Tower Experience; the 2.5 inch glass floor.

 According to the sign nearby, the glass floor could withstand the weight of 3.5 orca whales or 35 moose (we were in Canada) or 41 polar bears, in total an equivalent of 21,835kg.
 That’s a lot of people and their cameras, so I felt quite safe, enjoying the walking on air experience.
 Then the selfie bug struck me too.

 Rising 553 metres, the Toronto CN Tower was completed in 1976 and was the tallest building in the world for 34 long years.
 That’s before the crown was snatched by Dubai’s, Burj Khalifa when it opened in 2010, which stands at a whopping 829.8 metres tall.
 The CN Tower is now demoted to the tallest tower in the Western hemisphere.